 9. Just three things to bear in mind.

 Review and feedback

-12. Where we find an idea appealing, we will liaise with the author over the details of their submission and agree terms.
+11. Where we find an idea appealing, we will liaise with the author over the details of their submission and agree terms.
 We do not ask that any rights in texts or images are assigned to us.
 We merely ask for permission to be the first publisher of the piece.
-Of course we pay a fee.
-Payment is made well prior to publication by electronic transfer in euros or pounds sterling.
+Of course we pay a reasonable fee.
+Payment is always made well prior to publication by electronic transfer in euros or pounds sterling.

 Nicky Gardner & Susanne Kries